 Kyoto, once the capital of Japan for over a thousand years, is the cultural jewel of Japan.
-A place with fascinating opportunities for images of people, street scenes and temple gardens, as well as other unusual cultural experiences.
+It offers fascinating opportunities for images of people, street scenes and temple gardens, as well as other unusual cultural experiences.

-We will visit selected temples, shrines, and gardens, making our choices partly on the basis of where we hear autumn colour is at its best that week, as well as avoiding some more crowded locations.
+We will visit selected temples, shrines and gardens, making our choices partly on the basis of where we hear autumn colour is at its best that week.

 A special treat will be meeting and photographing Geiko (Kyoto dialect for geisha) and Maiko (apprentice Geiko) in a private traditional setting.
 There will be a teaching session a day beforehand, so you are comfortable with portraiture in a traditional setting.

 After experiencing the beauty of their traditional dancing, we will work in small groups to make portraits with each of our three artists.

-Robert has been working with Tea Master Takako Morita on collaborative projects.
+Robert has been working with Tea Master Takako Morita on collaborative projects for some time.
 Takako is a fourth-generation tea master who is interested in the ways Tea concepts extend more broadly including into the photographic process.
-Photography will be organised so that you can have a quiet tea experience as well as a chance to make some images.
+We will have a tea experiece with Takako and discussion afterwards.